chef/chef-web-docs/chef_master/source/workflow.rst

 .. end_tag

-Chef Automate manages changes to both infrastructure and application code, giving your operations and development teams a common platform for developing, testing, and deploying cookbooks, applications, and more.
+Workflow manages changes to both infrastructure and application code, giving your operations and development teams a common platform for developing, testing, and deploying cookbooks, applications, and more.

-Chef Automate accelerates the adoption of continuous delivery and encourages DevOps collaboration.
+Workflow accelerates the adoption of continuous delivery and encourages DevOps collaboration.
 It provides a proven, reproducible workflow for managing changes as they flow through the pipeline from a local workstation, through automated tests, and out into production.

-Chef Automate handles many types of software systems.
+Workflow handles many types of software systems.
 Use it to:

 * Upload new and updated cookbooks to the Chef Infra Server that manages your infrastructure and applications
 * Publish new and updated cookbooks to a Chef Supermarket installation